soasme/shire/docs/content/2019/11-25-refactor-terraform-module.md

 All codes in `modules/dns/*.tf` were originally in `./main.tf`, but now they're separately defined.
 See [commit](https://github.com/soasme/shire/commit/9f9b503b3c68f7b7fe576df4eed4b603b7cd2368).

 After moving the code, we need to **move states**.
-This is because Terraform isn't smart enough to guess your code has changed place.
-It will destroy resources, and re-create resources, despite you haven't changed anything.
+Terraform isn't smart enough to guess your code has changed place.
+It will destroy resources and re-create resources, although you haven't changed anything.

 We can achieve it by using `terraform state mv [SRC] [DEST]`.
-Below are commands I executed right after the commit.
+Below are commands I executed right after committing the code.

 ```bash
 $ terraform state mv digitalocean_record.at_txt module.dns.digitalocean_record.at_txt